 Probate is the court-supervised process of administering a decedent's estate, ultimately distributing the net proceeds to the rightful heirs (generally in accordance with the will, if a valid will is available).
 All estates must be settled, but not all estates must go through the court probate process.
 Note that in Quebec, probate does not refer to the overall settlement process, and only refers to the process of proving that a will is valid.
 See Probate for details.

 Real property is the legal term for land (and any associated buildings and improvements).
 Anything that is not real property, is by definition, personal property.
 See also Asset Types.

-The residuary estate (also known as the residuary estate) is the amount remaining in the estate after all debts and obligations have been satisfied, and any specific bequests handled.
+The residuary estate is the amount remaining in the estate after all debts and obligations have been satisfied, and any specific bequests handled.
 It is from the residuary estate that percentage distributions to heirs are made.
 See Heir Percentages.

 Right of Survivorship

 Sometimes property is owned with "right of survivorship", which means that upon the death of one of the owners, the property will automatically pass to the remaining owners (some paperwork may also be required).
 See also Probate: Exclusions.